coderefinery/manuals/host.md

-# Host
+# Zoom Host

+This role exists in Zoom workshops, where there is one person in charge of managing Zoom.
+It is most important when there are teams in breakout rooms - those teams take a lot of time to manage.

-WARNING: page out of date, this is also split to the director.
+WARNING: page out of date, Zoom has been improved so that all co-hosts can do many things on this page.

 - Make all of other staff and expert helpers co-hosts.
 - Take attendance in spreadsheet, if we do that.